1207 (1st October)

-Prince Louis split his force and sent one half north to lay siege to Lincoln Castle.
+Prince Louis of France split his force and sent one half north to lay siege to Lincoln Castle.
 The other half would take Dover Castle.

 A French fleet arrived with fresh troops and siege engines for Louis.
 Hubert de Burgh intercepted the fleet forced it to flee.